Burgundy or Maroon?

 Burgundy or Maroon are both fabulous colors and it's worth taking a little time to discover the best one for you.

 The undertone of a color, whether it's

-It's the undertone of a color, whether it's influenced by Yellow or Blue, that decides whether a color is Warm or Cool - and consequently whether or not it's going to flatter your complexion.
+influenced by Yellow or Blue, will decide whether a color is Warm or Cool -

 Red is a primary color with no undertone, but when another color is added it takes on an undertone of either Warm or Cool.